electrode-io/fastify-server/README.md

 #### Exporting your Fastify Plugin from a module

-Electrode server will try to find your Fastify Plugin from your module by looking through these fields:
+Electrode fastify server will try to find your Fastify Plugin from your module by looking through these fields:

+1. `mod.fastifyPlugin`
+2. `mod.default.fastifyPlugin` (ES6 Module)
+3. `mod.plugin`
-1. `mod.default`
+4. `mod.default` (ES6 Module)
-2. `mod` itself
+5. `mod` itself

 Examples: